 - Proactively plan experiences with family, friends and your partner: Sharing experiences like traveling, outdoor sports or a great concert deepens the bond in your relationships.
 Save an evening per week or half a day each weekend for activities with your loved ones.

 - Meet 5 new people each week: Or 10.
 Or 1.
 Whatever makes sense for you right now to expand your network.

 - Create a daily morning ritual: Include some type of meditation to quiet your monkey mind and some type of visualization or affirmative practice to set your mind up for the challenges ahead.

 - Make your bed every morning: This will create a sense of accomplishment right away.

 - Let go of negative thoughts, fears and worries within 5 minutes: Acknowledge them, decide on necessary actions, schedule those actions and let the thought go instead of ruminating for hours.

 - Get out of your head every day for 30–60 minutes: Spend time in nature, do yoga, read fiction, spend time with loved ones or do whatever gets your mind of everyday life.

-- Regularly plan for things that nourish your soul: Have great conversations with great people, watch a feel good movie, read a novel, drink your favourite tea, go to a concert…Contrary to the previous habit, this can be activities that you really get lost in for hours.
+- Regularly plan for things that nourish your soul: Have great conversations with great people, watch a feel-good movie, read a novel, drink your favorite tea, go to a concert…Contrary to the previous habit, this can be activities that you really get lost in for hours.